charlottetan/prerender-mongo/README.md

 How to use
 ----------

-In your local Express project run:
+In your local Express app run:

     $ npm install prerender-node-mongo --save